 Any one of these things, or maybe even a combination, can bring some temporary relief.
 The problem comes when it becomes a habit.
 As you do it more, it works less and less, so you seek more and more.

 Next thing you know, it’s years later, and you’re trying to dig yourself out of a hole of negative, destructive habits that could have been avoided.

 Don’t do that to yourself.
 Healthy self-soothing and emotional regulation can help you navigate the stresses of life without long-term repercussions.

 Still not sure how to soothe yourself?
 Facing issues that might be better tackled with help?
-Speak to a counselor today who can walk you through the process.
-Simply click here to connect with one of the experienced counselors on BetterHelp.com.
+Speak to a therapist today who can walk you through the process.
+Simply click here to connect with one of the experienced therapists on BetterHelp.com.